johsteffens/mocutsvd/doc/mocutsvd.md

 The docomposition exists for any matrix.
 Designing a fast and numerically stable SVD algorithm, however, offers challenges.
 The method is fundamentally important in linear algebra and has many use cases in science and engineering.

-MocUT SVD resulted from research on platform agnostic computational efficiency to achieve [true scalable](true_scalability.md) [1] SVD.
+MocUT SVD resulted from my research on platform agnostic computational efficiency to achieve [true scalable](true_scalability.md) [1] SVD.
 A symmetry in all phases of the computation that can be utilized for this goal.
 It yielded an oblique pattern of unitary transformations, named *Monoclinic Unitary Transformation* (MocUT).
 This new method offers a performance advantage over other contemporary SVD algorithms on general purpose multi-core CPUs.

 This document first covers previous ways of performing the SVD and then focuses on the MocUT algorithm in detail.